berndab/pyber_analysis/README.md

 ### Additional Analysis 1

-All future individual ride data provided for analysis should contain ride distances and the GPS locations of the ride start point and hte ride termination point.
-This is needed to accuratly determine the factors that lead to higher avarage trip costs in the underserved and less affordable suburban and rural cities, such as longer ride distances.
-The data then can be used to model different graduated fee structures for rides of longer distances to make using PyBer more attractive to suburban and rural customes.
+All future individual ride data provided for analysis should contain ride distances and the GPS locations of the ride start point and the ride termination point.
+This is needed to accurately determine the factors that lead to higher average trip costs in the suburban and rural cities, such as longer ride distances.
+The data then can be used to model different graduated fee structures for rides of longer distances to make using PyBer more attractive to suburban and rural customers.

 The smartphone apps used by the drivers can be updated to capture this information and send it to the PyBer servers at the end of the ride.

 ### Additional Analysis 2

-The PyBer client app should be updated to give the customer a list of reason to check as to why chose to use Pyber for this trip instead of driving themselves to the destination.
+The PyBer client app should be updated to give the customer a list of reason to check as to why they chose to use PyBer for this trip instead of driving themselves.
 This will allow the data science team to get more detail information about the reasons the urban, suburban, and rural customers choose to use PyBer.
 This data can be used create additional programs to make PyBer more affordable and attractive to use in the underserved cities.

 The smartphone apps used by the customer can be updated to capture this information and send it to the PyBer servers at the end of the ride.